Compare models

 Audiovisual

-Both the iPhone 11 and iPhone 12 offer capable dual-camera systems, but the newer model brings refinements and enhancements.
+Both the iPhone 11 and iPhone 12 offer capable camera systems, but the iPhone 12 introduces several enhancements for photography and videography.

 Main camera